omeshwar-k/Real-Time-Drowsiness-Detection/README.md

-# Real-Time-Drowsiness-Detection
+# 🚗 Real-Time Drowsiness Detection

-📌 About
+## 📌 About
 A real-time drowsiness detection system that uses a webcam to monitor eye closure and plays an alert sound when drowsiness is detected.

-🧠 What is used?
+## 🧠 What is used?

-🎥 Webcam – live video input
+- 📷 Webcam – live video input
-👁️ Eye Aspect Ratio (EAR) – to detect eye closure
+- 👁️ Eye Aspect Ratio (EAR) – detects eye closure
-🤖 Pre-trained facial landmark model (dlib)
+- 🤖 Pre-trained facial landmark model (dlib)
-🔊 Alert sound (beep.wav) – warning alert
+- 🔊 Alert sound (beep.wav)

-🛠️ Technologies Used
+## 🛠️ Technologies Used

-🐍 Python
+- 🐍 Python
-📷 OpenCV
+- 📷 OpenCV
-🧠 dlib
+- 🤖 dlib
-🔢 NumPy
+- 🔢 NumPy
-📐 SciPy
+- 📐 SciPy
-🔊 winsound (Windows)
+- 🔊 winsound (Windows)

-⚙️ How it works
+## ⚙️ How it works

-👀 Eyes open → no sound
+- 👀 Eyes open → no sound
-😴 Eyes closed for few seconds → beep sound ON
+- 😴 Eyes closed for few seconds → beep sound ON
-🙂 Eyes open again → beep sound OFF
+- 🙂 Eyes open again → beep sound OFF